ankeshanand/jaankari/README.md

 # jaankari
-An Android app that makes Information and entermainment accessible to phones in remote areas with low connectivity.
+An Android app that makes Information and entermainment accessible to phones in remote areas with low connectivity using Wifi P2P networks.

 ## Screenshots